 Studio of/Workshop of - In the opinion of the Auctioneer a work executed in the studio of the artist and possibly under his supervision.

 Circle of - In the opinion of the Auctioneer a work of the period of the artist and showing his influence.

 Follower of - In the opinion of the Auctioneer a work executed in the artist's style yet not necessarily by a pupil.

 Manner of - in the opinion of the Auctioneer a work executed in artist's style but of a later date.

-None of the terms above are appropriate but in the Auctioneer's opinion the work is a work by the artist named.
+None of the terms above is appropriate but in the Auctioneer's opinion, the work is a work by the artist named.

-Works being framed or unframed is not mentioned in our cataloging but is visible in the image(s) of the lot.
+Works being framed or unframed is not mentioned in our cataloguing but is visible in the image(s) of the lot.

 Please note the title and description only detail what the lot is and not its condition.
 For a detailed condition report on any lot please select the ‘contact us’ button on the particular lot and follow the steps to submit a request.